day8/re-frame/docs/Testing.md

 But here's how, theoretically, I'd write tests if I wasn't me ...

-If a View Function is a [Form-1](https://github.com/Day8/re-frame/wiki/Creating-Reagent-Components#form-1-a-simple-function)
-structure, then it is fairly easy to test.
+If a View Function is [Form-1](https://github.com/Day8/re-frame/wiki/Creating-Reagent-Components#form-1-a-simple-function), then it is fairly easy to test.

 A trivial example:
 ```clj